FastEval/FastEval/README.md

 ## Features

-- **Evaluation on various benchmarks with a single command.** Supported benchmarks are [OpenAI Evals](https://github.com/openai/evals) for general performance, [MT‑Bench](https://arxiv.org/abs/2306.05685) for conversational capabilities, [HumanEval+](https://github.com/evalplus/evalplus) for Python coding performance, Chain of Thought (GSM8K + BBH + MMLU) for reasoning capabilities and [LM-Eval](https://github.com/EleutherAI/lm-evaluation-harness) for another method of evaluating general capabilities.
+- **Evaluation on various benchmarks with a single command.** Supported benchmarks are [MT‑Bench](https://arxiv.org/abs/2306.05685) for conversational capabilities, [HumanEval+](https://github.com/evalplus/evalplus) for Python coding performance, Chain of Thought (GSM8K + BBH + MMLU) for reasoning capabilities and [LM-Eval](https://github.com/EleutherAI/lm-evaluation-harness) for general capabilities.
 - **High performance.** ILM-Eval uses [vLLM](https://github.com/vllm-project/vllm) for fast inference by default and can also optionally make use of [text-generation-inference](https://github.com/huggingface/text-generation-inference).
 Both methods are ~20x faster than using huggingface transformers.
 - **Detailed information about model performance.** By saving not just the final scores but also all of the intermediate results, ILM-Eval enables you to get both [a general overview of model performance](https://tju01.github.io/ilm-eval/) but also go deeper and look at the [performance on different categories](https://tju01.github.io/ilm-eval/#?benchmark=mt-bench) down to inspecting the [individual model outputs](https://tju01.github.io/ilm-eval/#?benchmark=cot&task=bbh/date_understanding&model=mosaicml/mpt-30b-chat).
 - **Use of model-specific prompt templates**: Different instruction following models are prompted in different ways, but many other benchmarks & leaderboards ignore this and prompt all of them the same way.
 ILM-Eval uses the right prompt template depending on the model that is being evaluated.
 Support is added for various prompt templates and the integration with [Fastchat](https://github.com/lm-sys/FastChat) expands this even further.